hyperledger-archives/indy-client/README.md

-# Sovrin -- identity for all
+# Sovrin Client

-Sovrin Identity Network public/permissioned distributed ledger
+Sovrin Client to interact with Sovrin Network (public/permissioned distributed ledger)

 This codebase contains the code to run the CLI that interacts with the ledger.